tompinn23/NiLangV2.1/README.md

 To obtain flex and bison I recommend installing chocolatey from [here](https://chocolatey.org/install).
 Then run ```choco install winflexbison3```

+You don't need to install flex or bison if you don't plan on making any changes to the lexer or parser.

 You should then be able to compile lexer.ll and grammar.y before building in visual studio.

 ###### Warning!